 The future will consist of clean energies, recycling for the materials we need, and technological know-how with rapid advancements and specializations in regard to tasks and/or “careers”.
 Robots will work collaboratively with humans and will more than likely take the brunt of the workload.
 Future labor and medical applications will only gain momentum.
 Learning will be looked upon as a great thing once again and will more than likely expand.
 Economies will be completely different and probably more localized with loose global attachments.

 That being said: I don’t have much advice for those living in 2085 to 2105 (the following cycle).
+Who knows what their future will look like.
 Unless they figure out a way to extend life substantially, chances are that you guys will be on your own.
 The only advice I can provide is to listen to history; she’s trying to tell you something about the future – and it’s accurate.